Strategic Communications Lead

 The role will include the following types of tasks:

-Lead the design, development and execution of ACCR’s whole of organisation Communications Strategy, aligned with ACCR’s strategy.
+Lead the design, development and execution of ACCR’s communications strategies.

-Design, develop and execute ACCR’s narrative strategy, to develop proactive narratives, challenge negative narratives and amplify aligned voices to enable conditions for meaningful action.
+Design, develop and execute ACCR’s narrative strategy, developing proactive narratives, challenging negative narratives and amplifying aligned voices.

-Advise the co-CEOs on thought leadership opportunities, communications imperatives, brand voice and reputational risk to ensure that ACCR is protected and strategic objectives can be progressed.
+Advise on thought leadership opportunities, communications imperatives, brand voice and reputational risk.

 Develop the Communications team by providing coaching and feedback, aligning people’s goals and skills with organisational needs, and encouraging teamwork to ensure a healthy, high-performing staff culture.